geoSABINA/sabinaNSDM/README.md

  data(Fagus.sylvatica.xy.regional, package = "sabinaNSDM")
  spp.data.regional <- Fagus.sylvatica.xy.regional
 ```
-The covariates for each spatial scale (i.e., global and regional) should be provided as geotiff files, with each band corresponding to a different covariate.
+The covariates for each spatial scale (i.e., global and regional) should be provided as *SpatRaster*, with each band corresponding to a different covariate.
 The regional-scale geotiff file must include all the covariates included in the global-scale file, and it can additionally include covariates only available at this level.

  ```{r eval = FALSE}
  data(expl.var.global, package = "sabinaNSDM")